MdJafirAshraf/Simple-Text-Classification-using-LSTM/README.md

 # Simple-Text-Classification-using-LSTM

-I created Breast Cancer prediction using Convolutional neural network on breast cancer data, which I have implemented using Keras.<br><br>
+I created Simple Text Classification using LSTM (Long Short Term Memory) on IMDB movie review sentiment classification dataset, which I have implemented using Keras.<br><br>
 If you want to more clear explonation, see my blog  [Simple Text Classification using LSTM for Beginners](https://techyscientists.blogspot.com/2021/09/simple-text-classification-using-lstm.html)

 ## Installation